stanfordnlp/CoreNLP/_pages/cmdline.md

 ## Output

-For each input file, Stanford CoreNLP generates one file (an XML or text file) with all relevant annotation.
+For each input file, Stanford CoreNLP generates one output file, with a name that adds an extra extension to the input filename.
+This output may contain the output of all annotations that were done, or just a subset of them.
 For example, for the above configuration and a file containing the text below:

 > Stanford University is located in California.
 It is a great university.

 Stanford CoreNLP generates [this output](files/input.txt.output).

-Note that the XML output uses the `CoreNLP-to-HTML.xsl` stylesheet file, which can be downloaded from [here](files/CoreNLP-to-HTML.xsl).
+Note that this XML output can use the `CoreNLP-to-HTML.xsl` stylesheet file, which comes with the CoreNLP download or can be downloaded from [here](files/CoreNLP-to-HTML.xsl).
 This stylesheet enables human-readable display of the above XML content.
-For example, the previous example should be displayed like this.
+For example, the previous example should be displayed like (this)[files/input.txt.xml].

 ## Output options